pygame/pygame/docs/reST/ref/event.rst

 |

-.. versionadded:: 1.9.5
+.. versionadded:: 2.0

-When compiled with SDL2, pygame can recognize text or files dropped into the window.
+pygame can recognize text or files dropped in its window.
 If a file is dropped, ``file`` will be its path.

 ::

-   SDL_DROPBEGIN
-   SDL_DROPEND
+   DROPBEGIN
+   DROPCOMPLETE
-   SDL_DROPFILE        file
+   DROPFILE        file
-   SDL_DROPTEXT        text
+   DROPTEXT        text

 |

+``DROPTEXT`` is only supported on X11.

 .. function:: pump